voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -d, --downloaded-only
+      -h, --help            show this help message and exit -n, --names-only      only show model names
+      -d, --downloaded-only
-                            only show models that have been downloaded -t TAG, --tag TAG     only show models with the specified tag or list,of,tags
+                            only show models that have been downloaded -t TAGS, --tags TAGS  only show models with the specified tag or list,of,tags

 **Examples**